dovecot/documentation/docs/core/plugins/mail_crypt.md

 generated.
 These keys in turn are encrypted using a key derived with from the provisioned private key.

-Provisioned private keys can be Elliptic Curve (EC) keys or RSA Encryption is done using the Integrated Encryption Scheme (IES).
+Provisioned keys can be Elliptic Curve (EC) keys or RSA keys.
+[[changed,mail_crypt_ml_kem_keys]] ML-KEM keys are also supported with OpenSSL 3.3+.
+Encryption is done using the Integrated Encryption Scheme (IES).
 This algorithm is usable both with EC and RSA keys.

 ## Limitations